lynx-x-ray-observatory/soxs/doc/source/python/events.rst

     instrument = "xcal" # short name for instrument to be used sky_center = [30., 45.] # RA, Dec of pointing in degrees
     make_event_file(simput_file, out_file, exp_time, instrument, sky_center, clobber=True)

-If you have your own JSON-based instrument specification, you can supply it to the instrument argument instead:
+The ``clobber`` argument allows an existing file to be overwritten.
+Instruments must exist in the instrument registry, unless you have your own JSON-based instrument specification, which you can then supply as the instrument argument instead:

 .. code-block:: python